Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Limitations

 \textbf{Interpretation Loss as Structural Rather than Affective.} Null-space filtering formalizes miscommunication as a geometric loss of representational content, but real-world failures of understanding often arise from affective, strategic, or identity-driven factors.
 A richer model would allow interpretation maps to depend on emotional states, trust, incentives, or social identity commitments.

-\textbf{Empirical Identifiability.} Although the paper outlines how value spaces could be inferred from language embeddings or behavioral data, practical estimation poses challenges.
-Belief vectors may not be separable, interpretation maps may not be uniquely identifiable from observations, and data can be noisy or sparse.
-The model is thus more theoretically developed than empirically instantiated.
+\textbf{Empirical Identifiability.} The paper provides a first computational illustration (Section~\ref{sec:EmpiricalIllustration}) of how value spaces and interpretation maps can be estimated from sentence-embedding data, recovering the predicted asymmetry between paired and jargon concepts.
+However, the illustration is a proof of operationalizability rather than full empirical validation: the concept set is small and author-constructed, sentence embeddings serve as a tractable surrogate rather than a faithful instantiation of evaluative value spaces, and the orthogonal Procrustes estimator imposes constraints more restrictive than the general linear maps the framework considers.
+More broadly, concept vectors may not be separable, interpretation maps may not be uniquely identifiable from observations, and data can be noisy or sparse.
+The practical identifiability of value spaces and persuasion matrices from finite observational data at scale remains an open problem; the model is thus more theoretically developed than empirically instantiated.

-\textbf{Scope of Application.} While the framework aims to unify belief transmission, leadership, and alignment, its empirical predictions remain preliminary.
+\textbf{Scope of Application.} While the framework aims to unify conceptual transmission, leadership, and alignment, its empirical predictions remain preliminary.
 Applying it to organizational leadership, political polarization, or human--AI interaction requires domain-specific assumptions not fully developed here.

 \textbf{Philosophical Commitments.} The theory presupposes geometrically structured mental representation.
 Philosophers skeptical of representationalism or cognitivism may question whether geometric formalization captures normativity, intentionality, or meaning.
 While compatible with the intentional stance, the framework does not resolve foundational debates about the metaphysics of mental content.